paschini/istio-setup/README.md

 The Bookinfo example was taken from the Istio website and the Hello World was an experiment to proof the concept and get an app working with my own domain name.

-In my case, the MicroK8s cluster sits on vms in my server behind a PFsense router.
-So the domain name was configured to use my wan address, which is redirected by PFsense into the ip shown by the foillowing command:
+In my case, the MicroK8s cluster sits on vms in my server behind a PFSense router.
+So the domain name was configured to use my wan address, which is redirected by PFSense into the ip shown by the following command:
 ```
     $ kubectl get svc istio-ingressgateway -n istio-system
 ```